The law of Queensland, Australia governs this website and its use. You and UQ College will submit to the jurisdiction of the courts of that place.

 Complaints regarding a breach of your privacy

-If you believe that your privacy has been breached, you can communicate your concerns in writing to the Chief Executive Office of UQ College, Seddon Building, Level 3 (82E), Slip Road, St Lucia Qld 4072.
+If you believe that your privacy has been breached, you can communicate your concerns in writing to the Chief Executive Office of UQ College, Sir Llew Edwards Building (14) Level 4, University Drive, St Lucia, QLD 4072.

 Your complaint will be investigated and you will receive a response to your complaint.

 Gaining access to your personal information at UQ College

 In accordance with the Privacy Amendment (Enhancing Privacy Protection) Act 2012, you are entitled to request access to the personal information we hold about you.

 In particular, you are entitled to:

 - Be provided with a summary of this record

 - Be provided with a copy and or print-out of this record